akxsha/akxsha/README.md

 👋 Hi, I’m @akxsha.
-I am a Data Engineer and part time Data Scientist working to solve Supply Chain problems.
-I’m interested in big data and data science.
+I am a Data Strategist and former Data Engineer working to solve big data problems in finance.
+After work, I build on the blockchain.

-🌱 I’m currently creating my own website to gain full automomy of data storytelling.
+🌱 I write scripts and build smart contracts.
-I’m looking to collaborate on any projects that strengthen my Julia, R, and Python skills.
+I write in Solidity, JavaScript, Python, and quite a bit of SQL.
+I also have experience in Java, R, and Julia.

-📫 You can reach me via LinkedIn at https://www.linkedin.com/in/akasha-stallworth-75a458160/
+📫 You can find me on LinkedIn at https://www.linkedin.com/in/akasha-stallworth-75a458160/

 <!---